LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins

 \subsection{Hijack another plugin's prompts}

-Here, a plugin can be both an adversary and a victim.
+In this attack category, a plugin can be both an adversary and a victim.
 The goal of an adversarial plugin is to hijack user prompts intended for another plugin.
 A plugin could trick or instruct the LLM platform into calling itself, over the plugin that the user intends.
 We discuss possible ways in which an adversarial plugin could hijack another plugin's prompts.